joaobuibergen/fsle-py/README.md

-# fsle-py: a python code to compute gridded Finite-size Lyapunove exponents
+# fsle-py: a python code to compute gridded Finite-size Lyapunov exponents